 UX is an acronym for user experience.
 UI is an acronym for user interface.
 In interactive media terms the user experience (UX) refers to the experience that a person has with a specific interactive digital product.
 The user interface (UI) refers to the actual graphic design of the interface of the digital product.
 As a point of reference a "digital product" could be a mobile app, a website, or any interactive interface that is powered by a computer and displayed for a user on digital screen or rather substrate.
 I am borrowing the term "substrate" from the printing industry, because as the world of augmented reality is evolving and perfecting its technology, interactive media will no longer be limited to a physical digital screen through a piece of hardware like a computer or mobile phone.
-Literally, the very atmosphere around us could become our next interactive "screen".
+Literally, the very atmosphere around us could become our next interactive "substrate".

 As a UX design professional you can expect to be in all stages of the design process.
 From the initial stages of user research and app development to the final stages of implementation and user testing and final role out.

-As a UI professional you can expect to be designing initial wireframes, interface graphics like buttons, icons, navigation systems and the overall layout and composition of the graphics, images, and text on the screen.
+As a UI professional you can expect to be conceptualizing and designing initial wireframes, interface graphics like buttons, icons, navigation systems and the overall layout and composition of the graphics, images, and text on the screen.

 To recap UX = User Experience UI = User Interface